Tomb of the King of Boni: Abandonment and rediscovery

 Later, the tomb was deserted and abandoned in the forest, thus gained a name of "Huihuifen" (literally the tomb of the Hui people) from the local residents.
 During an archaeological survey in 1958, two broken fallen steles were rediscovered.
 According to the remaining inscriptions, the Boni king was inferred to be buried in the tomb.
 Afterwards, the Nanjing government carried out a series of renovations to the tomb, the gravestone, the spirit way, and rebuilt the memorial archway, the spirit pavilion and the stone platform.
 In 1982, the Tomb of the King of Boni was listed as the important protection unit of cultural relic of Jiangsu province and it became a Key Cultural Relic Unit under State Protection in 2001.
-The sister of the Brunei Sultan Hassanal Bolkiah, known as Princess Masnah, visited the tomb of the King and attended the opening ceremony of the newly built "China-Brunei Friendship Hall" in 2006.
+The sister of the Brunei Sultan Hassanal Bolkiah, known as Princess Masna, visited the tomb of the King and attended the opening ceremony of the newly built "China-Brunei Friendship Hall" in 2006.
 On 23 October 2008, the Brunei Style Park was completed.
-It cost ¥23 million and Princess Masnah again attended the opening ceremony.
+It cost ¥23 million and Princess Masna again attended the opening ceremony.